lukes/herald/README.md

     end

-Pass the callback a parameter, for it to become a `Herald::Item` object within the block, full of information that you can interact with.
-The properties of `Herald::Item` are simple `title` and `message` Strings, and `data`, which is a full Hash of everything Herald could find in the source)
+Pass the callback a parameter to be given a `Herald::Item` object within your block.
+The `Herald::Item` makes available everything Herald could find in the source.

+The properties of `Herald::Item` are simple `title` and `message` Strings, and `data`, which is a Hash of all data obtainable)

     Herald.watch_twitter do
       _for "revolution"
       action do |item|
+        puts item.title
+        puts item.message
         puts item.data
       end
     end